Timed tuplix calculus and the Wesseling and van den Bergh equation: Timed Tuplix Calculus

 In \TTC, it is assumed that $\iact \in A$.
 A special role is assigned to $\iact$: transfer actions of the form $a(p)$ are renamed to $\iact(p)$ on pre-abstraction in order to abstract from their identity, but not from their presence.

+We look at \TTC\ as a calculus that is concerned with transfers of amounts of money on time.
 Let $t$ be a closed term of sort $\Tuplix$ and let $p$ be a closed term of sort $\Quantity$.
-Intuitively, the additional operators introduced above can be explained as follows: \begin{itemize} \item $\delay(t)$ differs from $t$ in that the effect of each transfer action occurring in $t$ is delayed one time slice; \item $\pabstr{I}(t)$ differs from $t$ in that, for each $a \in I$, the effect of each transfer action of the form $a(p)$ occurring in $t$ is replaced by the effect of $\iact(p)$; \item $\iencap{H}{p}(t)$ differs from $\encap{H}(t)$ in that, for each $a \in H$, a cumulative interest at the rate of $p$ per time slice is taken into account on the summation of all amounts of money transferred by $t$ on performing $a$; \item $\icap{p}(t)$ is the least amount of money that must be at disposal to exhibit financial behaviour $t$ if a cumulative interest at the rate of $p$ per time slice is taken into account. \end{itemize} The delay operator introduced here is comparable to the relative discrete time unit delay operator and the absolute discrete time unit delay operator introduced earlier in the setting of the process algebra \ACP\ in~\cite{BB95a}.
+Intuitively, the additional operators introduced above can be explained as follows: \begin{itemize} \item $\delay(t)$ differs from $t$ in that the effect of each transfer action occurring in $t$ is delayed one time slice; \item $\pabstr{I}(t)$ differs from $t$ in that, for each $a \in I$, the effect of each transfer action of the form $a(p)$ occurring in $t$ is replaced by the effect of $\iact(p)$; \item $\iencap{H}{p}(t)$ differs from $\encap{H}(t)$ in that, for each $a \in H$, a cumulative interest at the rate of $p$ per time slice is taken into account on the summation of all amounts of money transferred by $t$ on performing $a$; \item $\icap{p}(t)$ is the least amount of money that must be at disposal initially to allow for each transfer action occurring in $t$ to be performed if a cumulative interest at the rate of $p$ per time slice is taken into account. \end{itemize} The delay operator introduced here is comparable to the relative discrete time unit delay operator and the absolute discrete time unit delay operator introduced earlier in the setting of the process algebra \ACP\ in~\cite{BB95a}.
 The pre-abstraction operators introduced here are comparable to the pre-abstraction operators introduced earlier in the setting of the process algebra \ACP\ in~\cite{BB88}.
 The interest counting encapsulation operators are generalizations of the encapsulation operators introduced in Section~\ref{sect-CTC}: $\encap{H}(t)$ can be taken as abbreviation of $\iencap{H}{0}(t)$.
 The implicit capital operator introduced here is comparable to the implicit computational capital operator introduced earlier in the setting of the process algebra \ACP\ in~\cite{BM06e}.

-The implicit capital of a financial behaviour is an amount of money that cannot be negative.
-However, it is undefined if the behaviour is $\nullx$.
-In order to circumvent the use of algebras with partial operations, $-1$ is used to represent the undefinedness of the implicit capital of a financial behaviour.
+The implicit capital of a non-blocking tuplix is an amount of money that is non-negative, and the implicit capital of a blocking tuplix is undefined.
+In order to circumvent the use of algebras with partial operations, $-1$ is used to represent the undefinedness of the implicit capital of a blocking tuplix.